-- The following limits apply to the number of speakers associated with the same proposal:
+We strongly recommend the following limits on the number of presenters/co-presenters associated with the same proposal:

 - Lightning Talks: 1 speaker

-Proposals that involve or discuss collaboration across professional roles are encouraged.
+Proposals should aim for direct relevance to at least one of these groups.
+Proposals that involve or discuss collaboration across professional roles (e.g. librarian-faculty-technologist) are particularly encouraged.

 Focus on AMICAL institutions